abrasivetroop/adaptive-audio-player/README.md

 1. Extract the files to your project
 2. Set aaplayout.tres to be your default bus layout
-3. Create and autoload for player_autoload.gd and name it PlayerAutoload
+3. Create an autoload for player_autoload.gd and name it PlayerAutoload
 4. Set PlayerAutoload.player to your player node
 5. Add an AdaptiveAudioPlayer node and give it a sound file
-6. Play the sound using play_sfx()
+6. Play the sound using play_sfx()*

 ![image](https://user-images.githubusercontent.com/47716519/234263669-83da348d-4278-4838-8da4-0bb273280832.png)